XaeroDegreaz/picagari/README.md

 Picagari (Malay for _syringe_) is an Inversion of Control (IoC), Contexts and Dependency Injection (CDI) library for .Net / Mono.
 A high level example of what Picagari does would be to allow developers to quickly create classes, without having to create factories for constructing objects, or repeatedly having to manually construct objects, and their dependencies (so on, and so forth).
 It also helps with the decoupling of interfaces and their implementations.

-There are no configurations to write -- just start by adding the `[Inject]` attributes to your fields / properties, and then use `Bootstrap.Start` on the object that owns them.
+There are no configurations to write -- just start by adding the `[Inject]` attributes to your fields / properties, and then use `Picagari.Start` on the object that owns them.

 ## Basic Code Example
 With some clever usage of the `[Inject]` attribute on your fields and properties you can: